animal-tree/Writing-stuff-2/Theories/Photoelectric-Effect.md

 since both affect K.E., and their intensities (quanta) would otherwise [sum](https://qr.ae/psZKjS).

-This might be the case but I keep hearing everywhere that intensity is independent from K.E., meaning that increasing the brightness of a light shouldn't eventually push electrons (increasing frequency definitely does).
+This might be the case but I keep hearing everywhere in the description of the photoelectric effect that intensity is (completely) independent from K.E., meaning that increasing the brightness of a light shouldn't ever push electrons (increasing frequency definitely does), but since momenta sum standardly, there's a contradiction of reasoning unless, for example, they proximity-average rather than sum.